 Takuya Sato doesn't need fanfare to make an impact.
-His style is based on sober direction, where silence and slow pacing build tension that, when it erupts, does so with profound plot twists.
+His style is based on sober direction, where silence and slow rhythm build a tension that, when it erupts, does so with profound plot twists.
 From psychological science fiction to dramas about loneliness, his cinema is a laboratory of ethical dilemmas that captivate the viewer without artifice.

 The narrative engine: from Steins;Gate to WIXOSS 🎬